xuangu-fang/xuangu-fang.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a **Senior Researcher** at **Microsoft Research Asia**.
+I am a tenure-track **Assistant Professor** (百人计划研究员) at **Zhejiang University**.
+I was a **Senior Researcher** at **Microsoft Research Asia**.
 I received my Ph.D. in Computer Science in Summer 2024 from the University of Utah.
 Prior to that, I earned my B.S. in both Statistics and Computer Science (double degree) from the School of the Gifted Young (少年班学院) at the University of Science and Technology of China (USTC) in 2018, and my Master's in Computer Science from Temple University in 2019.

 ## Research Interests
 - **Bayesian Methods and Generative Models**
 - **Scientific Machine Learning for Physical Simu. & Signal Process**
 - **Collaborative Multi-Agents**
 - **Tensor Learning (flexible low-rank representation for high-order data)**
-- **Advanced Time Series (Tensor-valued Time Series, Spatial-Temporal data)**
+- **Advanced Time Series (High-Dim Tensor Time Series, Spatial-Temporal data)**